 - Real-world opportunities: Vermont State strives to connect you to real-world opportunities woven within the coursework.
 These allow you to use your skills to give back to local and regional businesses.

 - Your work published or broadcasted: Students interested in journalism regularly have their work published in local and state newspapers or live on local news channels without even having to leave campus.
-News7 is a public access channel based on the Lyndon Campus that reaches 10,000 households across 14 towns in Vermont.
+Student produced News7 airs on the local public access channel and streams on Facebook while reaching 10,000 households across 14 towns in Vermont.

-- Career variety: Graduates from the Communications program have gone on to be journalists in active newsrooms, earned master’s degrees in film and cinema, founded PR agencies, won regional and national Emmys as broadcast meteorologists, and landed dream jobs at ESPN, PopSugar, and Lifetime/Hallmark.
+- Career variety: Graduates from the Communications program have gone on to be journalists in active newsrooms, earned master’s degrees in film and cinema or business, founded PR agencies, won regional and national Emmys as broadcasters, and landed dream jobs at ESPN, PopSugar, and Lifetime/Hallmark.

 Concentrations in Communications